hainayanda/Draftsman/README.md

 ## Basic Usage

 Draftsman is `NSLayoutConstraints` and `UIView` hierarchy builder.
-Draftsman using new resultBuilder from Swift that makes the Declarative approach possible.
+Draftsman uses a new resultBuilder from Swift that makes the Declarative approach possible.

 ***

 ### Basic

 Creating constraints is very easy.
-All you need to do is call `drf` to get `LayoutScheme` object:
+All you need to do is call `drf` to get the `LayoutScheme` object:

 ```swift
 myView.drf